 FIRST MORTGAGE LOANS

 FHA loans are made by a private lender, but are guaranteed by HUD/FHA under various multifamily housing programs.
 If your project qualifies, the key to this loan is negotiating enough time with the seller to obtain the FHA guarantee.
+FHA has backed away from doing these loans in 2020 – not enough staff, don’t understand them, etc. etc. etc.

 Private lenders make conduit loans.
 They do not hold those loans but place the completed loans with investors.
 This market has been very (very) difficult lately (which means they are NOT presently available for resident park purchases), but the outlook is improving.